threefoldtech/home/contribution/operations_process.md

 ## Process products
 1. BizDev / Stakeholders agree on products
-2. Stakeholders decide on priorities
+2. Stakeholders decide on priorities and product owner
-3. Roadmap created by architects
+3. Product owner creates a circle (using given template) and with architects create roadmap
 4. Dev leads create story's in Github and link to roadmap story's in circles.
 5. Developers implement story's on devnet + write full documentation
 6. Developers puts product on testnet & hands over to QA team